1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 		- If you have different CDN or site, use the absolute URL
 	- `[params.gallery]` Refer to [Image Gallery Shortcode]({{< ref "image-gallery-shortcode" >}})
   		- `enable` : Set to `true` to activate the image gallery shortcode functionality site-wide.
-  		- `thumbnail` : Defines the square dimension (in pixels) for automatically generated thumbnails for images; defaults to "300" (300px).
+  		- `width` : Defines the width (in pixels) for automatically generated thumbnails for images; defaults to "300" (300px).
+		- `layout` : Defines what would be default gallery layout sitewide.
+Defaults to "grid".
+Layout can be either "grid" or "masonry"; and can be changed on per gallery-shortcode basis.
 	- `[params.dateform]` These parameters accept Go's time formatting strings.
 Refer to Hugo's `dateFormat` function documentation for more examples on how to format these strings.
 		- `LongDate`: Used for displaying a full, human-readable date, typically including the month name, day, and year (e.g., "Jan 2, 2006").
 Primarily used on single post pages in the header for the publication date.
 Defaults to `"Jan 2, 2006"`.
 		- `ShortDate`: Used for a concise date representation, typically month and day (e.g., "Jan 2").
 Used in list views (blog index, tag/category lists).
 Defaults to `"Jan 2"`.